 - Backlight: 16.8m RGB, Razer Chroma compatible

 Let’s get to the most important aspect of the Huntsman Elite, the keyboard packs a unique switch called the Opto-Mechanical switches.
 These switches use an optical light to actuate the switch instead of the regular actuation via metallic contact.

 Razer purports that the optical actuation is faster than a traditional metal contact actuation.
 From testing the switch I don’t see a huge difference in speed or response time, there’s no real major advantage in the mainstream games I play like Apex and Dota 2.

 The switch itself feels good, it’s a light and clicky switch, with an actuation point of 1.5 mm and bottom out of 3.5 mm, the switch is shallower than your mainstream Cherry switch, the actuation weight is 45 grams, so definitely a good switch for gaming in terms of speed.
-The feel is solid, the keys aren’t too wobbly and I’m not notice a lot of rattle on the stabilized keys.
+The feel is solid, the keys aren’t too wobbly and I’m not noticing a lot of rattle on the stabilized keys.

 The switches are not as loud as Cherry MX blues and the keyboard does a good job of not pinging or echoing the clicky noise too much.